shuding/100-days-ui/README.md

 And the demo (including webpack config, babel config, package.json and jshint config) will be on the [build-sap](https://github.com/quietshu/100-days-ui/tree/build-sap) branch (:construction:).

-In the meantime, I will write about all I learn from thinking about and deconstructing those UI, developing the code, any kinds of insights and more.
+In the meantime, I will write about all I have learned from thinking about and deconstructing those UI designs, developing these code, any kinds of insights.
 Please feel free to contact me or open an issues.

 BTW, the gh-pages branch (preview page) is built with [react-router](https://github.com/rackt/react-router).